Why Employees Love Getting Paid Biweekly

 Baseball, apple pie, and biweekly pay.
 Getting paid every other week has become an American tradition, with the U.S. Bureau of Labor Statistics ranking biweekly pay as the country’s most popular pay frequency.
 While most international businesses typically run payroll on a monthly or weekly basis, employers here at home have taken the middle-of-the-road approach.

 As the name suggests, biweekly payroll involves paying employees on a set day every other week, resulting in 26 paydays per year, or 27 if it’s a leap year.
-Namely’s own client data suggests that Friday is a particularly popular choice among biweekly companies, accounting for nearly 60 percent of all paydays.
+Namely’s own client data suggests that Friday is a particularly popular choice among companies with biweekly pay, accounting for nearly 60 percent of all paydays.

 Biweekly vs. Semimonthly

-In payroll processing, the terms “biweekly” and “semimonthly” are not synonymous.
+In payroll processing, the terms “biweekly pay” and “semimonthly pay” are not synonymous.
 When employees are paid on a semimonthly basis, they’re paid twice a month regardless of how many weeks there are.
-That means 24 pay periods per year, or two less than under the biweekly model.
+That means 24 pay periods per year, or two less than under the biweekly payroll model.
 Because the 15th and 30th of the month can sometimes fall on a holiday or weekend, HR and payroll administrators have to be extra diligent to stay on top of processing deadlines and pay dates.
 This additional variability has made the semimonthly approach less popular with U.S. employers, with less than 20 percent opting to use it.

 Determining Your Pay Frequency

 While it may be true that biweekly payroll is the most common pay cycle, how do you know if it's right for your company?
 There are a number of factors to consider, including your company’s industry and average wages.
 Simply put, each pay frequency comes with its own unique benefits and drawbacks.
 Your payroll team’s choice should be tailored to meet your employees’ unique needs.